Academic Catalog

 The student will be able to:

-C. Recognize the role of culture, biology and ecology in the origins and social construction of illness or disease and in the culture specific production of health.
+3. Recognize the role of culture, biology, and ecology in the origins and social construction of illness or disease and in the culture specific production of health.

-D. Describe symptoms, diagnosis and therapies of different medical systems across cultures.
+4. Describe symptoms, diagnosis, and therapies of different medical systems across cultures.

-E. Distinguish between the training, and contrast the authority, of non-Western and Western healing professionals.
+5. Distinguish between the training, and contrast the authority, of healing professionals in biomedical and other non-Western medical systems.

 Course Content